Empathy

 SKILL/ CONCEPT TO UNDERSTAND

 Empathy is developed by regularly listening to another person’s thoughts and feelings–helps to build both closeness and respect.
-To know if you’re practicing empathy when talking to someone, keep this empathy checklist in mind:
+To know if you are practicing empathy when talking to someone, keep this empathy checklist in mind:

-• Focus your attention on them when they’re talking.
-Don’t fidget or check your phone or gaze out the window.
+• Focus your attention on them when they are talking.
+Do not fidget or check your phone or gaze out the window.

-• Indicate that you’re listening by looking them in the eyes when they speak, nodding when you understand, and touching their hand or using another gesture to indicate your connection.
+• Indicate that you are listening by looking them in the eyes when they speak, nodding when you understand, and touching their hand or using another gesture to indicate your connection.

 • Show your respect by hearing them out without sarcasm or rejection.
 If you feel yourself getting angry or annoyed, ask to take a break.
 Get a glass of water and drink it slowly to give yourself time to mindfully re-center yourself.

-• Repeat what they say in your own words to make sure you’re hearing them correctly or ask questions if you’re not clear about their meaning.
+• Repeat what they say in your own words to make sure you hear them correctly or ask questions if you are not clear about their meaning.

 • Validate their emotions.
-Even if you don’t agree with an opinion, you can acknowledge the person’s right to their feelings.
+Even if you do not agree with an opinion, you can acknowledge the person’s right to their feelings.

 When you act with empathy toward others, others will respond with empathy toward you.
-With the empathy exercise and the empathy checklist, you’ve got everything you need to learn and practice this crucial social skill.
+With the empathy exercise and the empathy checklist, you have everything you need to learn and practice this crucial social skill.

 Tuesday: